isomerpages/moe-pasirrissec/_holistic-education/The Curriculum/Computer Application.md

 *   Students create games after which they can be used in “gallery walk style” for events. (e.g. Open house, RHD)
 *   Software and Skills used – Inkscape and Scratch.
 (MEL and IMC)
-*   Artefact/s created – Games made from Scratch program.
+*   Artefacts created – Games made from Scratch program.
 The game involves a person or animal who tries to catch moving object or animals.